MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     - Provide a high-level plan of the deployment and rollout.
     - If personal devices won't be allowed *unless* the devices are enrolled, explain why you made the decision.

-  - **Pre-enrollment phase**: Broad communication that includes information about Intune and additional services (such as Office, Outlook, and OneDrive), user resources, and specific timelines when organization users and groups are scheduled to receive Intune.
+  - **Pre-enrollment phase**: Broad communication that includes information about Intune and additional services (such as Office, Outlook, and OneDrive), user resources, and specific timelines when users and groups are to receive Intune.

   - **Enrollment phase**: Communication targeting organization users and groups that are scheduled to receive Intune.
-It should inform the users that they're ready to receive Intune, include enrollment steps, and who to contact for help and questions.
+It should inform users that they're ready to receive Intune, include enrollment steps, and who to contact for help and questions.

   - **Post enrollment phase**: Communication targeting organization users and groups that have enrolled in Intune.
-It should provide additional resources that might be helpful to the user, and collect feedback about their experience during and after enrollment.
+It should provide additional resources that might be helpful to users, and collect feedback about their experience during and after enrollment.

   The [Intune Adoption Kit](https://aka.ms/IntuneAdoptionKit) might be helpful.
 Use it as-is, or change it for your organization.